-So using the genetic data from Embark participants that had filled out our morphological surveys, we conducted a genome-wide association study, also referred to as a GWAS, on eye color.
+Using the genetic data from Embark customers who had completed our surveys, we conducted a genome-wide association study (also called a GWAS) on eye color.
 By correlating genetic variation with trait variation, a GWAS can identify genetic variants that are strongly associated (in statistical terms) with the trait of interest.

 This GWAS pointed to a region of the genome near the ALX4 gene.
 Interestingly enough, another study found that an allele, or genetic variant, of this same gene also underlies the presence of hindlimb dewclaws in Great Pyrenees!

-Looking further, we found that dogs with blue eyes carried a genetic sequence that included a 100 kilobase (1 kilobase = 1,000 DNA basepairs) duplication.
-While more work will need to be done to figure out exactly how this duplication leads to the development of blue eyes, we think that this duplication may disrupt the process by which pigment is deposited in the iris of the eye during development.
+Looking further, we found that dogs with blue eyes carried a genetic sequence that included a 100 kilobase (1 kilobase = 1,000 DNA base pairs) duplication.
+While more work will need to be done to figure out exactly how this duplication leads to the development of blue eyes in dogs, we think that this duplication may disrupt the process by which pigment is deposited in the iris of the eye during development.

 While this new discovery isn’t a major breakthrough in dog health (though we still think it’s pretty cool!), it highlights the power of the approach Embark is taking towards improving canine health.
 In only a single year, we collected enough data to conduct the largest canine study of its kind.
 Additionally, we have published this research open-access so that you can read it for yourself here.

-Rest assured that we are hard at work collecting more data to power our next big discovery on the way to ending preventable disease in dogs!
+Rest assured that we are hard at work collecting more data to power our next big discovery on the way to ending preventable disease in dogs.
 However, we can’t do it alone.
-If you haven’t participated yet, you can do your part as an Embarker and citizen scientist by filling out surveys for your dog(s) and any additional questionnaires that may come your way via email.
+If you haven’t participated yet, you can do your part as a citizen scientist by filling out surveys for your dog(s) and any additional questionnaires that may come your way via email.

 Finally, I want to take this opportunity to thank all of you Embarkers who participated in our surveys that helped to lead to the first of many Embark discoveries.